Building the Best PC for The Witcher 3: Wild Hunt

 For our purposes, we aim for a very smooth 60+ FPS with the graphical settings turned all the way up.
 If you’re willing to lower any graphical settings, or you’re happy with frame rates lower than 60 FPS, you can get by with an even lower-tier PC.

-The Extremist tier, featuring 2x GTX 1080s and a i7-6900K will get you as close as possible.
-This will cost you about $3,300.
-You could save considerable money by sticking with an i7-7700K (and compatible motherboard) for the CPU and not notice much, if any, performance difference in the Witcher 3.
+The Extremist tier, featuring 2 GTX 1080s and the TR 1920X, will get you as close as possible.
+This will cost you about $3300.
+You could save considerable money by sticking with the i7-8700K for the CPU (and a compatible motherboard) and not notice much, if any, performance difference in The Witcher 3.

 With The Witcher 3, you want to make sure you have a high-end system.
 The Witcher 3 is one of the best looking games on PC, it makes sense that it is extremely demanding.
 You will want a high-end GPU, and a reasonably powerful CPU.